codejitsu/KavaDB/README.md

    cargo run
    ```

+The node will peak the the `kava.conf` file in the current directory for configuration by default.

 # Example Usage with Multiple Nodes
 To simulate a distributed environment, you can run multiple instances of the application with different configuration files.